-5 Summary and Conclusions
+5 Summary and conclusions

-To summarize our suggested design guidelines:
+We summarize our suggested design guidelines:

-- Maintaining control of the system behavior through use of a bidirectional communications link is of the utmost importance for system maintenance and repair. - Reliance on software based timing is not recommended for subsystems critical to instrument platform operation.
+- Maintaining control of the system behavior through use of a bidirectional communications link is of the utmost importance for system maintenance and repair. - Reliance on software-based timing is not recommended for subsystems critical to instrument platform operation.
 Monotonic hardware timers should be used for watchdogs and other critical timers whenever possible. - It is important to consider both hard and soft subsystem failures, where outputs may be either missing or invalid. - Special consideration during the design phase should be given to identifying and reducing the number of single point failure mechanisms.
-This includes any subsystem that could fail in a way that eliminates control of the system as a whole. - Integration testing should be extensive, and attention should be given to potential faults in each subsystem. - Whenever possible, duplicate hardware setups should remain onsite at the operational facility to develop solutions to unforeseen faults.
-If this is considered infeasible, some other method of simulating system behavior (through software / virtual instruments) should be considered.
+This includes any subsystem that could fail in a way that eliminates control of the system as a whole. - Integration testing should be extensive, and attention should be given to potential faults in each subsystem. - Whenever possible, duplicate hardware setups should remain on-site at the operational facility to develop solutions to unforeseen faults.
+If this is considered infeasible, some other method of simulating system behavior (through software/virtual instruments) should be considered.

 Operating an instrument platform in a remote location like Antarctica provides a unique set of challenges for maintenance and operations.
 When setting out to develop an new remote instrument project or refurbish an existing project, there are a number of guiding principles one can follow to ensure success.
 Maintaining a robust communications link with the platform ensures that any eventualities that may arise from unsuspected fault cases can be addressed remotely.
 This ensures the platform can be maintained at minimal cost and expenditure, prolonging the life of the instrument and leading to greater proliferation.
 Properly identifying potential faults and adding fail-safes to critical systems is paramount to achieving this low-cost, long-life status.
+Careful consideration must be given to how a system reacts in the event of hard failures as well as soft failures; the difference between a module not working instead of working incorrectly can cause dramatically different behaviors.
+This is exactly the sort of situation that occurred on the AAL-PIP platforms as a result of the GPS rollover in 2019, and this kind of situation may occur twice in the year 2038.
+With thoughtful attention to how a platform will operate in the event of a failure, instrument designers and operators can plan for and recover from even the most unexpected and thorough fault cases.